krcn82/drooperp/DEPLOYMENT.md

 ### Cloud Functions Deployment

-To deploy your server-side logic located in the `/functions` directory, run the following command:
+To deploy your server-side logic located in the `functions` directory, run the following command:

 ```bash
 firebase deploy --only functions